-For the purpose of this Article the word "sign" does not include street or traffic signs or warnings or State approved directional signs; the flag, pennant or insignia of any nation, group of nations, state, city, or other governmental units; Temporary "for sale," "for rent," or political signs are not subject to the regulations herein except to the extent of the regulations relating to safety, lighting, and the prohibition against flashing or animated signs.
+For the purpose of this Article the word "sign" does not include Town street or traffic signs or warnings or State approved directional signs;.
 These regulations shall not apply to non-illuminated signs and window posters that are displayed from within a building.